-- We are committed to diversity, equity and inclusion. - Our Board is diverse.
+- With our commitment to acting with integrity in making hotel travel possible for all, we were named one of the World's Most Ethical Companies® by Ethisphere for 2023, marking the third time we have been recognized for this award. - We are committed to diversity, equity and inclusion. - Our Board is diverse.
 Assuming the election of our Director nominees at this Annual Meeting, based on gender, Directors who self-identify as female represent 25% of our Board, and based on race/ethnicity, Directors who self-identify as Black or Asian represent 25% of our Board. - We actively create a culture of inclusion for our team members, partners, and guests, and we have been widely recognized as a leader in diversity.
 We have been named a best place to work for LGBTQ Equality by earning a perfect score of 100 on the Human Rights Campaign's most recently published Corporate Equality Index-a national benchmarking survey on practices related to LGBTQ equality.
-We were also named a 2022 Diversity Inc. Noteworthy Company and one of The Best Employers for Diversity 2022 by Forbes.
+We were also named a 2022 Diversity Inc. Noteworthy Company, one of The Best Employers for Diversity 2022 by Forbes and one of America's 2023 Greatest Workplaces for Diversity by Newsweek.